About | The Books | People | Songs | Guest Book | Links

 John C. Mackey was the youngest and most prolific composer of original Sidplayer songs.
 He also created Sidplayer and stereo Sidplayer versions of many classical works, starting when he was eleven years old.
 His grandest accomplishment was the transcription of selections from Bach's Magnificat in D Major and Beethoven's Symphony Number Nine in D Minor, Fourth Movement (Ode to Joy) for six SID chips.

 John went on to earn a Master of Music degree in Composition at The Juilliard School and now composes professionally.
-He lives in New York City but is moving to Los Angeles.
 Be sure to visit John's web site.

 John Roache made top-quality Sidplayer transcriptions of ragtime songs.